umema2004/pubmed_summarization/README.md

 ## Run the Application:
 python app.py

+Login with the username and passwords from the users.csv file Paste any article you would like to summarize and select length click 'Summarize' click 'save' if you wish to save the save the summary in a text file have fun

 ## Model Selection and Fine-tuning
 ### Extractive Summarization: Select sentences from the original text based on importance scores (e.g., word frequency, TF-IDF).
 ### Implement extractive summarization using NLTK for tokenization, stopwords removal, and sentence scoring.